Meteorology

 High School Courses

 Students who wish to prepare for a professional program in meteorology should have taken the following courses in High School: Pre-Calculus Mathematics and Physics.
-These courses are essential for study towards a career in meteorology.
-A type of Geography course is also recommended.
+These courses are essential for careers in meteorology.
+A type of physical geography course is also recommended.

 First Year University Courses